Any work we attend to on your behalf will be completed in accordance with our terms of engagement.

 People Responsible for Your Work

 2. The partners at Collins & May Law are Lloyd Collins and Eugene Collins.
-They are assisted by solicitors Amy Haste, Freya Boyd, Simone Seddon and Thomas Cutler.
+They are assisted by solicitors Amy Haste, Freya Boyd, Simone Seddon and Shannon McEwen.
 We will advise you which partner has overall responsibility for your work and who he is assisted by.
 Feel free to contact us at any time.

 The Basis of our Charges